 - Scholarships in the amount of $500 or more will be split evenly between the fall and spring semesters.

-Outside scholarships may also be reported by sending a copy of the scholarship letter to the Office of Financial Aid.
+Outside scholarships should be reported by sending a copy of the scholarship letter to the Office of Financial Aid.
 Report any outside scholarships as received.

-Order or rent your books– you can either pick them up when you arrive on campus or have them shipped to you at home ahead of time.
+Order or rent your books.
+You can either pick them up when you arrive on campus or have them shipped to your home ahead of time.
 You can also purchase your books by logging into your My.Butler portal and following the instructions provided on your To Do list.

 Students need to provide all personal items, bed linens, and towels.
 Additional items that students might bring include: alarm clock, bedspread, television, computer, Ethernet cord, laundry supplies, shower bucket, plants, fan, simple eating and cooking utensils, desk lamp, stereo/radio with headphones, stationery and stamps, storage crates.